 - Other Half activities

 Adam was a pupil at Abingdon from 1986-1993, having previously attended a local village primary school.
-After studying for a Classics degree at Bristol University, he returned to Abingdon as a Classics teacher in 1999, becoming Lower School Housemaster in 2001.
+After studying for a Classics degree at Bristol University, he returned to Abingdon as a Classics teacher in 1999, becoming Head of Lower School in 2001.
 As well as organising Other Half activities for Lower School boys and the School’s bellringing club, Adam runs The Moldova Project which sees groups of sixth formers visiting Eastern Europe each summer to run camps for disadvantaged children.
 He enjoys singing and bellringing and is also somewhat obsessed with Star Wars!
-He is currently Chair of Governors at Carswell Primary School in Abingdon.

 Lower School Tutors